magcecu/E-RussianRoulette/README.md

 Get your hands on Electronic Russian Roulette today and let the games begin! 🎮🔥

 (Thats just a joke please dont take it seriously)

+# How To Play?
+* Get the main.py file on your desktop
+* Open CMD
+* Locate Desktop
+* Run the python file

+It's as easy as that🤗!
+Enjoy playing😘